dmarkey/op-aws-vault/README.md

 Each command requires a `role` as the first positional argument.

 It can be any of the `role-{name}` roles in your 1Password or `default` for the top-level role.

+Expect for 1Password to verify your identity at least once per session.

 All commands accept the following optional arguments

 `--region` AWS region to operate against

 `--duration` Duration for session to be valid for.
 (1hr, 120mins etc.)

 ## op-aws-vault exec